Greek New Zealanders: The "Golden Age"

 Mount Victoria, a Greek stronghold in Wellington.

 A big influx of Greek immigration took place in the 1950s and 1960s due to economic and political problems in Greece.
 More than seven million Greeks emigrated from Greece during this period, mainly to the United States, Australia, Germany, the United Kingdom, Canada, Argentina, Brazil, and New Zealand.
-Amongst those immigrating to New Zealand during this period were 267 young women who arrived between 1962 and 1964 through a New Zealand government scheme to provide domestic staff for hospitals, schools and hotels.
+Amongst those immigrating to New Zealand during this period were 267 young women who arrived between 1962 and 1964 through a New Zealand government scheme to provide domestic staff for hospitals, schools, and hotels.
 The New Zealand Greek community's population peaked in the mid-1960s, with an estimated 5000–6000 Greeks, including New Zealand-born descendants.

 Greek Cypriots

 Most Greek Cypriots arrived in the late 1930s and after WWII between 1948 and 1960.
-Some Greek Cypriot refugees displaced from the Turkish Occupied Areas of Cyprus arrived following the Turkish invasion of Cyprus in 1974.
-Greek Cypriots have their own community hall and community association but are full and active members of the Greek Community.
+Some Greek Cypriot refugees displaced from the Turkish-occupied areas of Cyprus arrived following the Turkish invasion of Cyprus in 1974.
+Greek Cypriots have their own community hall and community association, but are full and active members of the Greek Community.

 Recent arrivals

 Just under 100 Greeks have been granted New Zealand residency in the last 17 years.
-After 2010 due to the economic crisis in Greece there is a new migratory flow of Greeks to New Zealand.
+After 2010, due to the economic crisis in Greece there is a new migratory flow of Greeks to New Zealand.

 Dual citizenship

-A number of Greek New Zealanders hold both New Zealand and Greek passports.
+Several Greek New Zealanders hold both New Zealand and Greek passports.
 Greek citizenship is acquired by birth by all persons born in Greece, and all persons born with at least one parent who is a registered Greek citizen.
 Any person who is ethnically Greek born outside Greece may become a Greek citizen through naturalization, providing they can prove a parent or grandparent was born as a national of Greece.

 Greek communities

-The largest concentration of Greek people reside in the country's capital city, Wellington.
+The largest concentration of Greek people resides in the country's capital city, Wellington.
 It is estimated that 65 percent of all Greek New Zealanders live there.
 The inner-city suburb of Mount Victoria developed a distinct Greek character after World War II as Greek immigrants clustered together for community support.
-Today the eastern suburb of Miramar is the city's main Greek enclave, with significant numbers also residing in Hataitai and Seatoun.
+Today, the eastern suburb of Miramar is the city's main Greek enclave, with significant numbers also residing in Hataitai and Seatoun.
 The Greek Orthodox Archdiocese and the Embassy of Greece are both located in Wellington.

-Smaller communities exist in Christchurch, Auckland and Napier/Hastings.
+Smaller communities exist in Christchurch, Auckland, and Napier/Hastings.
 Greek Orthodox churches exist in all these centres.

 Many Greek New Zealanders enjoy the riches of two cultures – maintaining Greek cultural customs whilst integrating into the Kiwi way of life.

 It has been estimated that about 50 percent of marriages of Greek persons are now mixed.
 It is common for the wedding to take place in the Greek Orthodox Church with the non-Greek non-Christian partner becoming baptised before the marriage.